Wojtek-987/minesweeper/README.md

-# Minesweeper-Py
+# Minesweeper
 ## Python Minesweeper Game using Pyglet

 ## Overview
-Minesweeper-Py is a Python implementation of the classic Minesweeper game, utilizing the Pyglet library for graphics rendering.
+Minesweeper is a Python implementation of the classic Minesweeper game, utilizing the Pyglet library for graphics rendering.
 The game features a user-friendly interface and supports multiple difficulty levels.

 ## Screenshots
 <p>